 For more than 50 years, the McDonough School Undergraduate Program has been preparing the business world's most respected leaders.
-Our rigorous curricula rooted in both business and liberal arts, our diverse community, our vibrant location in Washington, D.C., and our commitment to ethics come together to create a transformational educational experience like no other.
+Our rigorous curricula rooted in both business and liberal arts, our diverse community, our vibrant location and our commitment to ethics come together to create a transformational educational experience like no other.